ChannelOS vs Yodeck: a Yodeck alternative with no player hardware

 Yodeck: per-device dashboards and menus to manage each screen.

-ChannelOS: one live board with a real rendered preview of every screen, pulsing live status, and one-tap controls — play, pause, blank, mute, next, hold — driven by Cloudflare Durable Objects so nothing drifts.
+ChannelOS: one live board with a real rendered preview of every screen, pulsing live status, and one-tap controls — play, pause, blank, mute, next, hold — always live, so nothing drifts.

 Why it matters: you glance once and know the whole wall is alive.